 We’re pretty certain that if you’re visiting this former Soviet republic you can do a lot better than touring the site of the world’s worst nuclear disaster.

 Before the war with Russia, Chernobyl tourism was increasing as, apparently, more and more folks just are throwing caution to the wind for a chance at some voyeuristic experience.
 (A 2019 HBO hit show made matters even worse.)
 Even if they tell you the radiation levels are too low to be harmful, we can’t think of a single reason to visit the area.

 There is an entire country surrounding Chernobyl that is far more worthy of your time.
 Check out Kyiv for big-city life, Odessa for a seaside jaunt or the Carpathian Mountains for rural adventures.

 What Visitors Have to Say About Chernobyl

 "I want to say first everything you read about Chernobyl is true - it is a really fascinating place.

 However, the guides we had for this tour are some of the worst I have ever had." —Carkyshark, Tripadvisor

 United Kingdom — London Eye

-London is easily one of the world’s most interesting cities, so what exactly compels someone to spend upwards of £40 to wait in line for an hour to ride a ferris wheel?
+London is easily one of the world’s most interesting cities, so what exactly compels someone to spend upward of £40 ($53) to wait in line for an hour to ride a Ferris wheel?

 Apparently, nearly 4 million people queue up for the 440-foot London Eye every year, which means you should not.
 Want an incredible view of the city?
 Try climbing up Primrose Hill.
 OxoTower has an observation deck as well, and the Sky Garden is free.